dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-commands.md

 To search for literals that end with a term it is recommended to use `like()` or `regex()` with the `where` or `eval` command.
 When we do not mention `where` or `search` after a pipe it is implied that we are using `search` command.

+Search can only be used to compare a field with a value (RHS cannot be field name).
+If the LHS and RHS of a condition is a field name then `where` has to be used.

 ### Streaming Commands